Trivia questions about California

 California Pop Culture Trivia: From Camp Fame to Hollywood

-11. After starring in the camp talent show, you might be interested in which California city is home to the Walk of Fame and the movie industry?
+Which California city is home to the Walk of Fame and the film industry?

 Answer: Hollywood (Los Angeles)

-Hollywood is where camp talent show dreams grow up!
+Hollywood is where camp talent show dreams come true!
 This famous district in Los Angeles is the heart of the American film industry.
 Who knows – maybe your camp performance skills will land you a star on the Walk of Fame someday!

-12. Just as Camp New York has its signature activities, what famous California theme park is known as “The Happiest Place on Earth”?
+Which California theme park is famously called “The Happiest Place on Earth”?

 Answer: Disneyland